-The following disclaimer has been agreed by the Cochrane Collaboration for use alongside derivatives of Cochrane reviews (such as third-party abstracts and commentaries).
-Anyone wishing to use it with the Cochrane Collaboration's trademarked logo must first seek permission from the Publishing Policy Group of the Cochrane Collaboration Steering Group.
+The following disclaimer has been agreed by Cochrane for use alongside derivatives of Cochrane Reviews (such as third-party abstracts and commentaries).
+Anyone wishing to use it with the Cochrane's trademarked logo must first seek permission from the Publishing Policy Group of the Cochrane Collaboration Steering Group.
 Decisions about the granting of this permission will be made on a case-by-case basis, and permissions that are granted will be kept under review.
 If the logo is to be used, the combination of the logo and the disclaimer must be reproduced more or less as shown here.
 This is to ensure that the disclaimer is given similar prominence to the logo.

 Text of disclaimer

 "These summaries have been derived from Cochrane reviews published in the Cochrane Database of Systematic Reviews in The Cochrane Library.
 Their content has, as far as possible, been checked with the authors of the original reviews, but the summaries should not be regarded as an official product of the Cochrane Collaboration (www.cochrane.org)."

 To download the displayed images to your computer, right-click them and select the appropriate option (eg "Save Picture as..." in Internet Explorer).

 70px wide, 82px high.
 Blue on white background.
 File size 1KB.

 85px wide, 100px high.
 Blue on white background.
 File size 1KB.

 100px wide, 124px high.
 Blue on white background.
 File size 2KB.